 Worth it for a small yard?

-Health context per EPA pet waste guidance and CDC zoonotic parasite data.
+Health context per EPA pet waste guidance and CDC zoonotic parasite data on egg viability in soil.
 Cost data from US operator rate cards (May 2026).
 Refreshed quarterly.